WordPress 7.0 Features: The Ultimate Guide for Developers

 The first major piece of Phase 3 is a robust commenting system within the editor.
 While a basic version appeared in WordPress 6.9, version 7.0 expands this into a full communication suite.

-Users can leave Notes on specific blocks or even text fragments, tag teammates using @ mentions, and receive email or dashboard notifications.
+The best part of this new WordPress 7.0 feature is that the teammates you add using @ mentions receive email or dashboard notifications.
 This solves a massive pain point for agencies: no more taking screenshots of a layout to email feedback to a designer.

 The conversation happens exactly where the content lives.
 For agencies looking to further optimize their delivery, integrating these new features into a professional agency workflow will be a game changer for client satisfaction.